 The Group and the Company apply the simplified approach to providing for expected credit losses prescribed by MFRS 9, which permits the use of the lifetime expected loss provision for all trade receivables and contract assets.
-To measure the expected credit losses, trade receivables have been grouped based on shared credit risk characteristics and the days past due.
 The expected credit losses also incorporate forward looking information.

 For construction contracts, as there are only a few customers, the Group assessed the risk of each customer individually based on their financial capacity, past trend of payments and other external information relating to the customers that are publicly available.
-For property development contracts, the Group determines the ECL rate for the group of customers based in the actual credit loss experience over the past three years.